justjulez420/ActionPoserFix/README.md

 # ActionPoserFix
-a alternative execute function for ActionPoser but i fixed the dependency cycle issues
+a alternative execute function for ActionPoser but i fixed the dependency cycle issues (almost)